How to Automate Client Reporting as a Virtual Assistant (2026)

 A pre-formatted structure referencing cells from the Summary tab.
 When the Summary tab updates, the Report Template updates automatically.
 No reformatting required before sending.

-Activate this Zap.
+Set the scenario to run on a schedule (every 15 minutes on the free plan, down to every minute on Core).
 From this point, every completed Asana task writes a row to your Raw Data tab automatically.

-Filter: Column A (Date) is after [today - 7 days]
+SCHEDULE: Set the scenario to run every Monday at 6:00 AM MODULE: Google Sheets → "Search Rows" Filter: Column A (Date) is after [today - 7 days]

 Step 3 — Add the AI Narrative Step